 Political texts are read best in the context of the present.
 More so with political speeches delivered to mobilize people and to guide the course of political struggles.
 Earlier this month, Assam erupted in protest against the Citizenship Act which violates the principle clause (Clause 6) of the Assam Accord.
 The ongoing people’s struggle against the CAA is being led by the All Assam Students Union (AASU) in Guwahati and other parts of the state.
-I have been present at several public meetings led by AASU in Guwahati.
 The moment has tremendous potential for rethinking what it means to be an Assamese and the road to a political future.
 As people in most of these meetings expressed, the old guards (AGP-BJP) have failed them and they are now looking forward to a new political leadership and a new political vocabulary.
 Artists and intellectuals have actively joined the protest in huge numbers bringing back the memories of the Anti-foreigner’s movement or Assam movement (1979-1985).
 In such times, the need for an articulation of the political aspirations of Assam becomes indispensable.

 Government as a socio-cultural institution

 All you fellow travelers, who have come together in this sacred land that stand as a testimony to a future of love and harmony and a site for a new culture of human existence!

 Today, here in Pragjyotish – a major center of ancient culture; which will once again shine as the core of a new culture of humanity; standing here in this sacred land I consider myself to be immensely fortunate to share a few heartfelt words with the artists gathered.